sanskrit/raw_etexts_english/blogs/manasataramgini/2017-06-18_some-pictures-relating-to-incidence-of-tuberculosis-and-aids.md

 +++
-title = "Some pictures relating to incidence of tuberculosis andxa0AIDS"
+title = "Some pictures relating to incidence of tuberculosis and AIDS"

 +++
 [This another note of the type mentioned